kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

   - Model pipeline
   - Serving pipeline
 - [List of lessons learnt | Learn from others' mistakes](https://github.com/kyaiooiayk/Awesome-ML-Lessons-Learnt)
+- Patterns for building ML-driven product [Ref](https://eugeneyan.com/writing/llm-patterns/?utm_source=substack&utm_medium=email)
+  - *Evaluations* to measure performance.
+A set of measurements used to assess a model’s performance on a task.
+They include benchmark data and metrics.
+  - *Retrive external (to the model) data*: to add recent, external knowledge.
+Fetch relevant data from outside the foundation model and enhances the input with this data, providing richer context to improve output.
+  - *Fine-tuning*: To get better at specific tasks rather having some average product.
+  - *Caching* to reduce latency & cost
+  - *Guardrails* to ensure output quality.
+This is not limited to LLms.
+  - *Defensive UX* to anticipate & manage errors gracefully
+  - *Collect user feedback* to build our data flywheel.
 </details>

 ## 💾Version control